annefrancine/annefrancine/README.md

  ## 💬 A little more about me..:

 - Data scientist , economist and teacher data
-- PhD in  industrial engineering (focus on data supply chain )
+- PhD in  industrial engineering
 - experience  in data analysis applied in financial management, supply chain (purchasing and inventory management) and operational research
 - Coach Lean Data / Lean Business Intelligence